-and other constituents of moral reasoning.
+On the alternative understanding, the idea of morality being social picks out normative reasons, rather than offering a naturalistic theory that explains moral phenomena.
+It describes the unique driving force and unifying feature behind our ideal moral judgments, principles, emotions and other constituents of moral reasoning.
 This understanding of morality as an ideal code of conduct is wholly independent of any biological explanation.
 According to it, morality is the ideal code of conduct that similarly promotes social cooperation and cohesion.
 It serves to solve problems of relations or conflicts of interests between individuals.
 This view is motivated by the conviction that people are naturally inclined to consider their own goals, interests, and desires as having outmost importance, as compared to the goals, interests, and desires of others.
 The scarcity of resources needed to satisfy our goals, interests, and desires leads to the state of affairs where everybody is worse off.
 The combination of these two features - limited sympathies and scarcity of resources - generates the conditions that some theorists branded as 'the human predicament' or 'the state of nature'.47 Thus, morality is social because it has a unique function which is, to borrow J. L. Mackie's term, to solve 'the problem of sociality'.
-As Mackie puts it, morality is a problem-solving device, "the device [...][that] is beneficial because of certain contingent features of the human condition.348 The content of morality is thus uniquely connected to its problem-solving function.
+As Mackie puts it, morality is a problemsolving device, "the device [...][that] is beneficial because of certain contingent features of the human condition."48 The content of morality is thus uniquely connected to its problem-solving function.

-Although both understandings of morality as a social enterprise presented above take morality to be aimed at social stability, cooperation, and cohesion, there is a logical gap between them.
-That is, the influence of natural selection processes on our phenomena of moral psychology and the capacity for moral reasoning cannot provide an explanation of the content of morality as the subject of normative inquiry.
-The fact that we have evolved to have certain dispositions and
+Although both understandings of morality as a social enterprise presented above take morality to be aimed at social stability, cooperation, and cohesion, there is a logical gap between